Commercial Leases & Real Estate

 What happens if a commercial tenant cannot pay rent due to the COVID-19 pandemic?

 Although the initial moratoriums on evictions only applied to residential tenants, on April 1, 2020, Oregon Governor Kate Brown issued Executive Order 20-13, which ordered a moratorium on certain terminations of non-residential (i.e. commercial) leases due to the tenant’s nonpayment of “rent, late charges, utility charges, or any other service charge or fee”.
-The moratorium is effective immediately (04/01/20) and continues for 90 days (until 06/30/20), unless extended or terminated by Governor Brown.
+The moratorium was effective as of April 1, 2020 and was (originally) set to expire on June 30, 2020, but HB 4213 (passed by the Oregon Legislature on June 26, 2020) extended the moratorium until September 30, 2020.

-However, the moratorium does not relieve tenants of their obligation to pay rent (or other amounts due under their leases, except for late fees and penalties).
+It is important to note that the moratorium does not relieve tenants of their obligation to pay rent (or other amounts due under their leases, except for late fees and penalties).
 In other words, although tenants may not be evicted due to nonpayment of rent, tenants must (eventually) repay all amounts owed (other than late fees and penalties).
-Unfortunately, the order is not entirely clear on when these amounts must be repaid — so, without further clarification, tenants should assume that all unpaid amounts must be repaid upon expiration of the moratorium.
-Presumably (or hopefully), Governor Brown will issue some clarification on this before the moratorium expires.
+However, in addition to extending the moratorium, HB 4213 also provided that renters are allowed a grace period of six months (ending March 31, 2021) for the repayment of rent unpaid during the moratorium (the “nonpayment balance”).

 In any event, if you are a tenant, you should not simply skip your rent payments.
-In fact, the executive order states that any “tenant who is or will be unable to pay the full rent when due under a rental agreement or lease, shall notify the landlord as soon as reasonably possible; and shall make partial rent payments to the extent the tenant is financially able to do so.”
-Additionally, “within 30 calendar days of unpaid rent being due,” the tenant must provide the landlord “with documentation or other evidence that nonpayment is caused by, in whole or in part, directly or indirectly, the COVID-19 pandemic.”
+In fact, Executive Order 20-13 states that any “tenant who is or will be unable to pay the full rent when due under a rental agreement or lease, shall notify the landlord as soon as reasonably possible; and shall make partial rent payments to the extent the tenant is financially able to do so”.
+Additionally, “within 30 calendar days of unpaid rent being due”, the tenant must provide the landlord “with documentation or other evidence that nonpayment is caused by, in whole or in part, directly or indirectly, the COVID-19 pandemic”.

 What if I signed an agreement to purchase (or sell) real property but we have not closed yet?